 - Failing to disclose status as both owner/landlord and REALTOR® or licensee when advertising property in which REALTOR® has ownership interest

 - Falsely claiming to have “sold” property

-- Registration or use of deceptive URL or domain name
+- Registering or using of deceptive URL or domain name

-- Placement of for sale/lease sign on property without permission of seller/landlord
+- Placing for sale/lease sign on property without permission of seller/landlord

 PROFESSIONAL STANDARDS COMMITTEE HEARING

 Professional Standards discipline proceedings are used to impose sanctions for alleged violations of or failures to conform to the specific professional standards of the N.A.R.
 Code of Ethics, the Association’s Bylaws, or the MLS rules.
 The Association has a standing Professional Standards Committee whose function is conducting arbitration hearings and other disciplinary hearings.

 The Professional Standards Committee can offer recommendations based on findings of facts, for either:

 - A letter of warning

 - A letter of reprimand